 The plant, like all plants in nature, receives all its needs from essential elements in its environment: the soil provides it with a firm grip and stability, as well as minerals and micro nutrients.
 The sun and the open air provide it with the light and carbon dioxide required for the photosynthesis process.
 The rains provide the ions that turn the food into soil And all these together allow the plant to grow and blossom according to the seasons, genetics and the environment available to it.

-Hydropower enables virtually anyone who wishes to do so, to transfer the natural environment of the plant into the house, without soil, without sun and without rain. how does?
-It is precisely for this purpose that this guide is written, which is supposed to help you become familiar with the method - which, apart from its great use in the world of cannabis, is also expected to change the future of agriculture and food.
+Hydropower enables virtually anyone who wishes to do so, to transfer the natural environment of the plant into the house, without soil, without sun and without rain. how?
+It is precisely for this purpose that this guide, which is supposed to help you better understand the method, was written - apart from its great use in the cannabis world, it is also expected to change the future of agriculture and food.

 Advantages and disadvantages of hydro-growth

 In contrast to theCannabis growth is normal, Hydroponics is a breeding method In a detached and neutral platform, In which the plant feeds on the exact elements and minerals it needs SOLID HYDROPONIC FERTILIZER SOLUTION Which mix in a relatively small amount of water.

 Hydroponic growth requires accurate maintenance to maximize results, but for those who understand the hydroponic principle and plant needs, it is an easy and friendly task.